 The 90-day consultation ends on June 2.
 It’s not clear when, where or with whom the promised “meetings across the country” will take place.

 While Prime Minister Justin Trudeau is reportedly keen on securing a free trade agreement with China, the federal government is also likely aware that polling shows Canadians have concerns about such a deal.

 A February 2016 Nanos Research poll found that 41 per cent would support or somewhat support a free trade agreement with China, while 47 per cent would oppose or somewhat oppose a deal.
 An August 2016 EKOS Research Associates poll found that 46 per cent would support a free trade agreement, while 46 per cent would oppose it.

 Charles Burton, a former counsellor at the Canadian embassy in Beijing, has commented in The Globe and Mail, “Opinion polls indicate most Canadians do not want further political-economic integration with China, but elements of Canada’s business elite, with lucrative connections to Chinese business networks, are lobbying the Prime Minister’s Office hard to push on.”

-The Council of Canadians supports the call for a 100 per cent clean energy economy by 2050 and opposes free trade agreements that enable and protect damaging extractive projects.
-We oppose the Canada-China Free Trade Agreement and see it as detrimental to people and the environment in both Canada and China.
+The Council of Canadians opposes a Canada-China FTA and sees it as detrimental to people and the environment in both Canada and China.